Moving a PMC to the Attic

 Sometimes, the user mailing list will not be shut down.
 If that is the case, it should be mentioned in the announce. e.g. add “The user mailing list remains open.” after “change in url.” below.

-Announcing that the Apache ${project} committers have voted to retire
+Announcing that the ${project} committers have voted to retire

 the project due to inactivity. ${project} was {boilerplate}.